Shane Perkins: Personal life

 In February 2008, tension was brewing between Perkins and his rival for Olympic selection, Ryan Bayley.
 Both were deemed by the judges to be riding improperly at the Australian National Track Championships.
 Bayley crashed when Perkins moved down on him during a race, burning a hole in the back of his skinsuit.
 The relationship between the two riders was given another dimension, when Perkins announced his engagement to Bayley's younger sister, Kristine Bayley.

 Perkins and Kristine Bayley had a son, Aidan, in October 2008.
 They were married in November 2009.

 During 2018 Six Days of Berlin, his father Daryl Perkins who flew to watch him race was infected with Meningococcal meningitis, which could cause permanent disabilities or death.
 A GoFundMe fundraising campaign organized by Six Day Series exceeded target of 20,000 euros under support of German public.
-His father got cured for 6 weeks and returned to Australia for further recovery.
+His father was treated in Germany for 6 weeks and then returned to Australia for further recovery.
 He was grateful of the reception and decided to race again in 2019 Six Days of Berlin.